Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ---
 ## DRY (Don't Repeat Yourself)
 Avoid duplicate code by placing common functionality in a single location
-- abstraction (think get, post put for http requests)
+- abstraction (think get, post, put for http requests)
 - split/separate code
 - each behavior in a single, sensible place